Court of the Lord Lyon

-The Lyon Court is a public body, and the fees for grants of arms are paid to HM Treasury.
-It is headed by the Lord Lyon King of Arms, who must be legally qualified, as he has criminal jurisdiction in heraldic matters, and the court is fully integrated into the Scottish legal system, including having a dedicated prosecutor, known in Scotland as a procurator fiscal.
+The Lyon Court is a public body, and the fees for grants of arms are paid to His Majesty's Treasury.
+It is headed by the Right Honourable the Lord Lyon King of Arms, who must be legally qualified, as he has criminal jurisdiction in heraldic matters, and the court is fully integrated into the Scottish legal system, including having a dedicated prosecutor, known in Scotland as a procurator fiscal.

 Its equivalent in England, Wales, and Northern Ireland, in terms of awarding arms, is the College of Arms, which is a royal corporation and not a court of law.
 The High Court of Chivalry is a civil court in England and Wales with jurisdiction over cases dealing with heraldry.

 Remit and jurisdiction

 Rights to arms and pedigree

 The Lyon Court is directly responsible for the establishment of the rights to arms and pedigree.
-These can include the granting and regranting of armorial bearings by Letters Patent and various Birthbrieves, such as Diplomas of Nobility or of the Chiefship (Diploma Stemmatis).
-All of these actions must begin with a formal petition to the Court.
+These can include the granting and regranting of armorial bearings by letters patent and various Birthbrieves, such as Diplomas of Nobility or of the Chiefship (Diploma Stemmatis).
+All of these actions must begin with a formal petition to the court.

 When sufficient evidence is attested to these rights, a judicial 'Interlocutor' or warrant will be issued by the Lord Lyon.
 This power of the Lord Lyon is derived from the monarch's royal prerogatives, which has been delegated to the office by law.
 The warrant will then authorise the Lyon Clerk and Keeper of the Records to prepare Letters Patent of the particular coat of arms or genealogy to be recorded in the: Public Register of All Arms and Bearings in Scotland or in the Public Register of All Genealogies and Birthbrieves in Scotland.
 The fees on all of these procedures are payable to the Exchequer.
 This is in contrast to the College of Arms in London, which, being an independent corporate body rather than a government department, reinvests all fees into itself.

 Jurisdiction

-The Court does not have universal jurisdiction and usually cannot accept applications (petitions) from abroad.
-According to the Court's official publication on its website, "the governing factor in the case of an original Grant of Arms is the domicile of the petitioner or the ownership of property in Scotland."
+The court does not have universal jurisdiction and usually cannot accept applications (petitions) from abroad.
+According to the court's official publication on its website, "the governing factor in the case of an original Grant of Arms is the domicile of the petitioner or the ownership of property in Scotland."
 In the second case, when the petitioner is not able to reside on the land, e.g. forestry land, the land is usually not able to bring the owner into the Lord Lyon's jurisdiction.
 One major exception from this principle applies to Commonwealth citizens if their local jurisdiction does not have its own heraldic office.
-"Commonwealth citizens, in particular those of Scottish descent - save for Canada and South Africa which have their own heraldic authorities - can apply to the Lord Lyon King of Arms."
+"Commonwealth citizens, in particular those of Scottish descent – save for Canada and South Africa which have their own heraldic authorities – can apply to the Lord Lyon King of Arms."